2017 State of Sustainability Report

-Many of those recommendations have been realized in the two years since the benchmark report through the impressive efforts of the Campus Sustainability Council, Facilities Services, individual academic departments, student efforts and persistence, support from the administration and the Board of Trustees, and countless individuals who are dedicated to making Colorado College a model for sustainability at all levels.
+Many of those recommendations have been realized in the four years since the benchmark report through the impressive efforts of the Campus Sustainability Council, Facilities Services, individual academic departments, student efforts and persistence, support from the administration and the Board of Trustees, and countless individuals who are dedicated to making Colorado College a model for sustainability at all levels.
 As a result, Colorado College moved from a STARS® Silver status in 2014 to Gold in 2015, and has remained at that level since.
 This year, Colorado College opened the doors of Net-Zero Tutt Library, serving as a reminder of the college’s sustainability initiatives and an example moving forward for new and renovated buildings.

 Long-term Sustainability Goals